4d/4d-for-ios/docs/ProjectEditor-DataPanel.md

 This panel allows you to define your **data source**.
 You can choose to get data from the **Current data file** or from a **Production server**.

 To secure access to the production server, a **key file** must be generated from the production server and physically communicated to the developer.
-This **key.mobileapp** file is available next to data in the MobileApps folder.
-Then the developer can select it from the project editor to access to the production server data.
+This **key.mobileapp** file is available next to the data, in the MobileApps folder.
+Then, the developer can select it from the project editor to access to the production server data.

 The **Production URL** must be entered from the **Publishing section** if you choose to get data from your production server.

-Here, you can also check if the server is available and activate it if necessary.
+Here, you can also check if the server is available and choose to activate it, if necessary.

 > **NOTE**
 >
-> * Tips are available to help you ensure the server works correctly.
+> * Tips are available to help you ensure that the server works correctly.
 > * You can directly access the Publishing panel to define your production URL.
 > * To access production server data, a key file is required for secure communications.

-You can define if you want to **include images** and also whether or not you want to **Regenerate data systematically** at each build.
+You can define if you want to **include images** and or to **Regenerate data systematically** at each build.

-When the **Do not regenerate data at each build** and the **Do not include imgages** options are checked, you can save a considerable amount of time building your app.
+When the **Do not regenerate data at each build** and the **Do not include imgages** options are checked, you can save a considerable amount of time to build your app.
 You can always generate your data manually by clicking on the **Regenerate Now button**.

 ## Properties panel

 ![Data section](assets/en/project-editor/Properties-Panel-4D-for-iOS.png)

-In this panel, you can define all the filters for each table based on **defined filter queries** or based on **user parameters**.
+In this panel, you can define all the filters for each table, based on **defined filter queries** or on **user parameters**.

 ### Filtering with query filters